 See where it all started with the Fatal Series prequel novella, One Night With You.

-Since the debut of Fatal Affair in 2010, Fatal Series readers have been wondering about that “memorable” one-night stand between Sam Holland and Nick Cappuano that took place six years before Fatal Affair opens.
-Well, wonder no more!
-One Night With Youtells the story of Sam and Nick’s fateful first meeting in which all the chemistry and heat we have come to expect from them is on full display from the first moments they meet.
-Get all the details of Sam and Nick’s unforgettable night together in this 14,000-word novella!
+Written for readers wondering about the “memorable” one-night stand between Sam Holland and Nick Cappuano that took place six years before Fatal Affair opens!
+Get all the details of Sam and Nick’s unforgettable night together in this 14,000-word novella.
 You might want to keep a fan and some ice water handy, because this story is H-O-T!

 One Night With You